 First-Year Admission Writing Prompts and Requirements

-It’s fall, so it’s time for first-year students to start filling out the Common Application if you plan to apply for Fall 2022 admission!
-The Common App is a fantastic resource that allows students to fill out one application that is then sent to all the schools you select.
+It’s fall, so it’s time for first-year students to start filling out the Common Application if you plan to apply for Fall 2023 admission!
+The Common App is a fantastic resource that allows students to fill out one application that is then sent to all the schools they select.
 The Common App will ask you to complete a few different aspects, including an essay.
 There are a few different prompts which you can choose from:

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then share your story.

 - The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?